List of Hollyoaks characters introduced in 2015: Hannah Hay-O'Connor

-PC Ben Bradley
+Ben Bradley

-PC Ben Bradley, played by Ben Richards, made his first on-screen appearance on 26 May 2015.
+Ben Bradley, played by Ben Richards, made his first on-screen appearance on 26 May 2015.
 Ben is a police sergeant who tries to help Jason Roscoe (Alfie Browne-Sykes) join the police force, by acting as his "mentor".
 Ben is also introduced as a love interest for Sienna Blake (Anna Passey), however, a spokesperson said that "Ben seems not to have been completely truthful about his past and is making a big mistake if he thinks this will slip past Sienna."
 Ben first appears investigating Dylan Jenkins' (James Fletcher) hit-and-run accident, which Jason was involved in.
-He has a daughter named Carly (Sophie Wise).

-In August, Ben found out Carly tragically died after he visited the hospital but unknown to Ben, Carly was struck on the head by Sienna's daughter, Nico (Persephone Swales-Dawson), during a fight between Carly and Sienna after Sienna mistook Carly for Ben's secret girlfriend.
-Sienna was forced to admit that she was at Ben's house on the day Carly died; but, in order to cover for Nico, Sienna lied about having seen Trevor Royle's (Greg Wood) car there.
-Ben then arrests Robbie Roscoe (Charlie Wernham) for attempted murder after Robbie pushed Jason off a cliff but releases him on the condition that Robbie finds evidence to put away Trevor for life.
-In 2016, Ben attacks Trevor and when Trevor knows Ben attacked him so, Ben goes to The Loft armed with a gun.
+Richards later departed the role and made his last appearance on 27 May 2016.